kozmo2k4/raspipc/README.md

 ### Requirements:
 * Camera feeds in a compatible encoding via RSTP or HTTP.
   * Note that MPEG2 Decoding requires the purchase of an external license.
-  * Test your cameras by trying to play a stream in VideoLAN Client (VLC Player).
+  * Test your cameras by trying to play a stream in [VideoLAN Client](http://www.videolan.org/).
 * Raspberry Pi2 or newer.
 * MicroSD Memory Card - 8GB - 64GB.
+* SD Card Writer for installing.
 * Wired Ethernet for best results, cams will drop out all the time on WiFi.
 * TV/Monitor connected via HDMI.
   * FYI: Aspect Ratios will be identical to your display.
   * DVI Adapters work fine.
-  * Displays can be powered on/off with a GPIO port.
+  * Displays can be powered on/off with a GPIO port and a relay.

 ### Suggestions:
 * Monitors with wide viewing angles are best for dedicated displays.